 Phase 1 (January 1, 2026) covered 29 counties spanning AAA1, AAA2, AAA4, AAA6, AAA10A, AAA10B, and AAA11.
 Subsequent phases brought additional counties live on April 1, May 1, June 1, July 1, and August 1, 2026.
 The authoritative source is the ODM Next Generation MyCare rollout schedule.
 If your county is in a later phase, your dual-eligible family member is still on PASSPORT or OHCW until the rollover date.

 For C-HCAS and CD-PCS under PASSPORT, OHCW, or MyCare Ohio, no. Participant-directed personal care can be performed by a non-licensed family member.
-For the Home Care Attendant Service at the higher base rate of $27.53, a CNA/STNA credential is typically required.
+The separate Home Care Attendant Service, a higher-skill service that pays a higher rate set in rule, typically requires a CNA or STNA credential.
 For DODD Participant-Directed HPC, training and provider enrollment requirements apply but a clinical license is not generally required.

 Yes, with limits.
 PCAFC stipends and VA Aid and Attendance pension are not counted as income for Ohio Medicaid LTC eligibility in the way ordinary wages are; instead, they have their own VA rules.
 A family can run PCAFC for the veteran and have a separate family caregiver paid through C-HCAS for an aging parent, for example.
 What you cannot do is bill the same hours of care to two programs.